About Us

 Jason Deen (MD)

-Dr. Jason Deen (Blackfeet) is an Associate Professor of Pediatrics and Medicine at the University of Washington, in the Divisions of Cardiology.
+Dr. Jason Deen (Blackfeet) is Professor of Pediatrics and Medicine at the University of Washington, in the Divisions of Cardiology.
 He is the director of UW Medicine’s Center for Indigenous Health.
 He is a graduate of the American Indian Health Pathway through the Center of American Indian and Minority Health at the University of Minnesota Medical School.
 Dr. Deen serves as the Vice Chair for Equity, Diversity, and Inclusion in the Department of Pediatrics, Chair of the American Academy of Pediatrics’ Committee on Native American Child Health, and co-Chair of the American College of Cardiology’s Internal Medicine Pathway program, leading the Indigenous cohort.
 As a Multiple Principal Investigator of the Strong Heart Study, his main research interests are cardiovascular health disparities in American Indian communities and cardiovascular risk stratification in American Indian youth.

 California and Hawaii